spencermountain/wtf_wikipedia/plugins/summary/README.md

 - look for a [{{short description}](https://en.wikipedia.org/wiki/Template:Short_description)` template
 - grab and process the first-sentence of a wikipedia article
-- build a template from `wtf-plugin-classify`
+- build a summary from a good category

 Most-often it will find something of a reasonable length in the first-sentence.

+if you want a even more confident fallback. you could use `wtf-plugin-classify` to output 'Politician', if this library finds nothing.

 ```js
 const wtf = require('wtf_wikipedia')